miho/VMF/maven-plugin/README.md

 	The target type of this expression is not a well formed parameterized type due to bound(s) mismatch	OwnerImpl.java	/test-suite/target/generated-test-sources/java-vmf/eu/mihosoft/vmftest/complex/horses/impl	line 118	Java Problem

-I found several links to a similar problem
+Several links to a similar problem can be found

 * the [Eclipse issue 425278](https://bugs.eclipse.org/bugs/show_bug.cgi?id=425278 "425278")
 * with a reference to an [Open JDK bug JDK-8033810](https://bugs.openjdk.java.net/browse/JDK-8033810 "JDK-8033810")